Muthuvignesh25/Optical-Character-Recognition-using-Spring-Boot/README.md

 Now, to make this a bit easier to use, let's transfer it into a very simple Spring Boot application to serve up the result in a more graphically pleasing way.

 First off, let's start by generating our project through Spring Initializr.
 Include the spring-boot-starter-web and spring-boot-starter-thymeleaf dependencies.
-We'll import Tesseract manually.
+We'll import Tesseract manually.</p>

 <h3>Controller:</h3>